 Joe Absolom plays cutie Al Large in Doc Martin.
-He has appeared in 33 episodes for the hit TV show and is set to return for the 6th series.
+He has appeared in all seven seasons.

 Joe Absolom was born in Lewisham, London on the 16th December, 1978.
 At the age of ten, he wanted to be a skateboarder.
 In an interview with Mail Online he stated, “I was inspired by Tony Hawk, the American professional skateboarder who invented most of the modern tricks.
 I became an actor instead after my father, who’s an artist, sent photos of me and my baby sister to a children’s acting agency.
 I was so shy at first that I didn’t realise the catering on film sets was for everyone – I just watched other people eat the food.”